Blogs

 WLPayments is a ‘Start Up to watch’ in The Paypers report: Who’s Who in Payments 2020

-In the last edition of Who’s Who in Payments we had the honour to be named as one of the ‘Start Up’s to watch in 2020.
-They interviewed our CEO, Sunil Jhamb and learned how WLPayments is changing the market for managed payment platforms for PSP’s, ISOs, acquirers and banks.
+In the latest edition of Who’s Who in Payments, we were honored to be recognized as one of the “Startups to Watch in 2020.”
+They conducted an interview with our CEO, Sunil Jhamb, to delve into how WLPayments is revolutionizing the market for managed payment platforms catering to PSPs, ISOs, acquirers, and banks.

 WLPayments adds 10 new processors within 4 months